App Development: User Guide

 will create a functioning flutter or HTML/JS application from the app abstraction that you define.
 The app is started and managed by the runtime.
 You will complement the basic app with your custom program stubs for-

 1. User Interactivity.
 You will need to respond to user actions in the app beyond the standard functionality of the input controls.
-All of the interactivity handling in the form of responding to events, which you configure with the controls when building the app.
+The interactivity handling in the form of responding to events, which you configure with the controls when building the app.

 4. Other overrides.
 You can override the entire rendering of a view with your custom HTML/JS or Flutter code respectively.
 Default rendering is sufficient for most cases, this is an advanced scenario and is rarely needed.